-Investment properties are stated in the balance sheet at cost less accumulated depreciation and impairment losses.
+Investment properties are stated at cost less accumulated depreciation and impairment losses.
 Depreciation is calculated to write off the cost of investment properties, less their residual values, if any, using the straight-line method over the shorter of the unexpired term of leases and their estimated useful lives.